-Having a PS4 for more than five minutes means your hard drive will most likely be full.
-If you don't fancy using an external hard drive (support is available now) then it's easy to upgrade your existing one.
+Having a PS4 for over ten minutes means your hard drive will most likely be filled with games, screenshots and more.
+If you don’t fancy using an external hard drive via USB then it’s easy to upgrade your existing one.

-The PS4 can be as troublesome as a PSOne memory card for managing memory.
-Thankfully, Sony's PS4 Slim can now be purchased with a 1TB hard drive, which can also be upgraded quickly and easily.
-Also, the PS4 Pro comes with a 1TB hard drive as standard, making the upgrade a little more enticing.
+The PS4 can be as troublesome as a PSOne memory card when it comes to managing memory.
+Luckily, Sony’s PS4 Slim can now be purchased with a hefty 1TB hard drive, which itself is super easy to upgrade.
+The PS4 Pro comes with a 1TB hard drive as standard, making the upgrade a little more enticing.

 However, if you’re still stuck with an older model, we’ve included an easy peasy walkthrough below to help you out.

 All you need is a compatible HDD, a Phillips-head screwdriver, a laptop, a USB drive with around 5GB of free space, and some patience.

 Oh, and our handy step-by-step guide on how to upgrade your PS4 HDD.

 Related: PS4 Pro vs PS4 – should you upgrade?

 Step 1 – Choose your HDD

 The PS4 isn’t difficult to upgrade, but you will need to take the console apart a bit and set aside a chunk of time to follow the necessary steps.

 The first of those steps is to choose your HDD.